Block swap algorithms

-Reversal algorithm
+Triple reversal algorithm

-The reversal algorithm is the simplest to explain, using rotations.
+The triple reversal algorithm is the simplest to explain, using rotations.
 A rotation is an in-place reversal of array elements.
 This method swaps two elements of an array from outside in within a range.
 The rotation works for an even or odd number of array elements.
 The reversal algorithm uses three in-place rotations to accomplish an in-place block swap: